-But first off, if you’re going to spend over $1000 on a trampoline, you may as well buy the best.
-And secondly, Vuly isn’t really that great, if you take a closer look.
+But first of all, if you’re going to spend over $1000 on a trampoline, you may as well buy the best.
+And second, Vuly isn’t really that great, if you take a closer look.

 What’s good about Vuly is that they have three basic frame options: the basic one, which everyone has; a slightly better one, in which the bottom parts of the legs are connected by a circle “parallel” to the jumping mat; and a third option, on which the jumping mat sits on a base shaped like half an orange.
 Obviously, this third option seems to be safest, since it makes the trampoline sturdier and seems to allow the top portions of the poles to bend outward, reducing likelihood of injury.

 Another point in Vuly’s favor is that you can buy a tent.
 Their tents give both shade and an extra layer of protection, since while jumping inside the net you’re surrounded by an extra layer of fabric – not just mesh.

 However, Vuly’s downsides are still safety issues.
 Vuly trampolines have an actual door, meaning there’s a good chance your jumper may fall out if they land on that door.
 And their trampolines use springs and all that goes with them.
 Insufficient padding, exposed springs, slipping through the springs – all these hazards are still there in the Vuly trampoline.